agatejarmakovica-jpg/AI-DQ3_v4/README.md

 # AI-DQ3: semantic variable-aware data quality assessment pipeline
+## Funding
+This work was carried out within the RTU Doctoral Grant project.
+The project funding is provided by the **DITEF Information Technology Institute, Riga Technical University (RTU)**.

 AI-DQ3 is a single-version, configuration-driven pipeline for **semantic variable-aware** quality assessment of **tabular healthcare datasets**.
 It uses